jameshuynh/formnestic/README.markdown

 - Contribution, Suggestion and Issues are very much appreciated :).
 Please also fork and send your pull request!
 - Make sure to add tests for it when sending for pull requests.
 This is important so I don't break it in a future version unintentionally.

+## Credits

+- Big thanks to Justin French for bringing [Formtastic](https://github.com/justinfrench/formtastic) to our lives.
+It has enabled us to effectively code form much easier in rails and has enabled this gem to happen.

 ## Copyright

 Copyright (c) 2014 James, released under the MIT license